 - Jamaica Inn (1939) – A pirate drama, of all things.
 Stars Charles Laughton.

 - Rebecca (1940) – His first American movie.
 Producer David O. Selznick (of Gone With The Wind fame) convinced Hitchcock to move to America because Hollywood offered more money and better production values.
 Based off the famous book of the same name.
 A naïve young woman (Joan Fontaine) marries a wealthy widower (Laurence Olivier), but the legacy of his former wife, Rebecca, haunts everyone, including her.
 The only Hitchcock movie to win Best Picture at the Oscars.
 Best Director nomination.

 - Foreign Correspondent (1940) – A journalist is sent to Europe on the eve of World War II and becomes involved in international espionage.
 A very funny thriller that has some great set pieces, including an assassination in the rain.
 Nominated for Best Picture, but lost to Rebecca.

-- Mr. & Mrs. Smith (1941) – His first American attempt at making a pure comedy.
-A Screwball Comedy about a couple learning their marriage wasn't valid.
+- Mr. & Mrs. Smith (1941) – A Screwball Comedy (his first American attempt at a pure comedy) about a couple learning their marriage wasn't valid.
 Earlier that day, the husband confessed that, if given the chance again, he wouldn’t have married her.
 After finding out, he changed his mind… but so has she.
 Not to be confused with the 2005 Brad Pitt-Angelina Jolie film.

 - Suspicion (1941) – A woman (Joan Fontaine) suspects that her new husband is planning to murder her.
 The first of four Hitchcock films starring Cary Grant.
 Nominated for Best Picture, and Joan Fontaine won Best Actress.